tc4mpbell/manythingsblog/src/pages/2019-02/rethinking-computer-use.md

 rethinking digital life

-In which Taylor realizes he's not great at doing important things, makes
+*In which Taylor realizes he's not great at doing important things first.*

 I'm not very purposeful about my computer time.
 I'm working on ProjectPoll on nights and weekends, so I typically have ~2 hours after my kids are in bed, a full day on Friday (I work 4 day weeks), and inconsistent half-days on Saturday/Sunday.